devmartin-9000/devmartin-9000/README.md

 > I specialize in front-end development, but occasionally work full stack.
 > I'm currently polishing up my backend skills.
-> Here are the technologies I work with:
+> Here are some of the technologies I work with:-

 <table width="50%">
   <tr>